Pre-minimalism, Sporty and I used the head in the sand approach to our finances.

 I get it though.
 The challenge of sorting out your finances can make even root canal seem appealing.

 There are monthly payments to be made, debit orders going off your accounts, banks charges you need a degree in abacus to decipher.
 The list goes on.

 How to Stay in Control of Your Bucks

 Staying in control of your bucks means sticking to a strict budget.
-In other words, you need to learn the art of living within your means.
+In other words, you need to learnt art of living below your means.
 There’s no other way around it, I’m afraid.

 On the upside, it’ll mean you can actually retire at some point.
 Which is always nice.

 Creating a budget can be time-consuming, but it’s definitely worth the effort.
 For starters it’s a great opportunity to fine tooth comb your bank account to see what exactly is going on there.

 Are there subscriptions you’re still paying for, but no longer need or use?
 What about your fixed payments.
 Are you getting the best deal or is it time to see what else is available?

 Perhaps you can reduce your mortgage payment by moving your home loan to a different bank.
 What about your household insurance?

 By shopping around you may just find that apples aren’t always apples.
 Apparently Lemonade Insurance offers really reasonable rates, so you may want to check them out.